 - Don’t be afraid to go out and eat by yourself.
 Whether it’s breakfast, lunch or dinner, just head out and see what deliciousness you can discover for yourself.
 Who knows, you may even end up getting chatting with some call people, too.

 - Go on a tour!
 There’s a lot on offer in Tulum, from boat tours to snorkelling trips.
 These are a great chance to get to know other people, not have to worry about planning too much, and actually getting to see probably a lot more than if you tried to do all this by yourself.

-- Don’t forget to text, call, Whatsapp or otherwise message your family.
-It’s important to keep people in the loop, but more than that it’s important to keep in touch with people: it can get lonely by yourself sometimes, too, so calling your friends back home up for a chat is a good way to cure your blues.
+- Don’t forget to text, call, Whatsapp or message your family.
+It’s important to keep people in the loop, but more than that: it can get lonely by yourself sometimes, too.
+So calling your friends back home up for a chat is a good way to cure your blues.

 With a whole load of cool places to stay, cool things to see and cool things to do, Tulum is definitely up there as a great destination for a solo female traveller.
-There will be plenty of opportunities to meet other people, and all well away from the violence Mexico is “famed” for.
+There will be plenty of opportunities to meet other people.

 Being a solo female traveller though you’ll have to take more care and precautions than your male counterparts.
 Whilst you probably already have your safety routine down to a T, we’ve got some tips for any solo female travellers heading to Tulum, check ’em out…